db47h/go-decnumber/README.md

 discarded and recreated along with the Context.
 This will not affect existing numbers that can still be used as valid operands in arithmetic functions.

-## example use
+## Example scenario

-A concrete usage example of the fixed context precision and free-lists could be a calculator application where we have:
+A concrete usage example of the fixed context precision and free-list management could be a calculator application where we have:

+- a global Context
-- a global context
+- a global pool managing a free-list of Number's
 - a global stack of numbers (implemented as a slice)

-For all arithmetic computations, temporary numbers, etc., we use the idiomatic deferred call to Release().
-When computing the addition of the top two number, the
+For all arithmetic computations, temporary numbers, etc., we use the idiomatic `number := pool.Get()` followed by a deferred call to `pool.Put(number)`.
+To compute the addition of the top two numbers on the stack, we do the following:

 	X, Y = := globalStack.Pop2()               // pop top 2 numbers off the stack
-	result := globalPool.Get().Add(X, Y)
-	globalPool.Put(X)                          // send X and Y back to their creator globalPool.Put(Y)
+	result := globalPool.Get().Add(X, Y)       // Get a new Number and set it to X+Y globalPool.Put(X)                          // Put X and Y back in the pool globalPool.Put(Y)
 	globalStack.Push(result)                   // push the result on top of the stack